rockerle/MinecraftMidiBridge/README.md

 # Minecraft Midi Bridge
 A small "couple hour weekend project" for using a Midi device in Minecraft.
-If you stumble across this repo if you have Midi Instruments/Devices.
+If you stumble across this repo if you have Midi Instruments/Devices plz test.

 The default keaybinding for opening the menu is J